ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Performance Metrics for Real‑Time Trading Apps: What Every Developer Should Know - <a href="https://medium.com/@ricardosantana46/performance-metrics-for-real-time-trading-apps-what-every-developer-should-know-f75fa1791176?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Alugard-Drop: The Modern Successor to Dragula - <a href="https://medium.com/@swiftwilliams868/introducing-alugard-drop-the-modern-successor-to-dragula-6902999605b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ricardo Saumeth`**
+✍️ **posted by `Williams Adusei `**

-<blockquote>Building a cryptocurrency trading dashboard taught me something important: traditional web performance metrics don’t capture what truly…
+<blockquote>Drag and drop is one of the most intuitive interactions you can add to a web application.
+It turns clunky forms into seamless kanban…
 Continue reading on Medium »</blockquote>

 <h3>2.
-13 AI Tools That Replace Hours of Work for Founders - <a href="https://medium.com/sourcescribes/13-ai-tools-that-replace-hours-of-work-for-founders-035a98da085f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to improve Next.js Page Load From 300ms to 90ms - <a href="https://medium.com/@whoareyouanas/how-to-improve-next-js-page-load-from-300ms-to-90ms-783d6c2ea29b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `C. L. Beard`**
+✍️ **posted by `Anas Nadeem`**

-<blockquote>Discover the best AI tools for founders
+<blockquote>My homepage was loading in 300ms.
+Not terrible.
+But I opened DevTools out of curiosity, and what I found made me feel stupid.
-Continue reading on OpenSourceScribes »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Hire ReactJS Developers | Expert ReactJS Development Company — ThePlanetSoft - <a href="https://medium.com/@theplanetsoft/hire-reactjs-developers-expert-reactjs-development-company-theplanetsoft-990823675156?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time Chat App with React and ASP.NET Core, From Zero to Deployed - <a href="https://medium.com/@adewaleadegoke0210/building-a-real-time-chat-app-with-react-and-asp-net-core-from-zero-to-deployed-f34fcfdc37f3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `theplanetsoft`**
+✍️ **posted by `Gabriel Adegoke`**

-<blockquote>In today’s competitive digital landscape, businesses need fast, interactive, and scalable web applications to stay ahead.
-Users expect…
+<blockquote>How I built a full-stack messaging application with JWT authentication, Server-Sent Events, and offline support, and what I learned along…
 Continue reading on Medium »</blockquote>

 <h3>4.
-AI Agents vs Prompting: Why They Are NOT the Same Thing (And Why It Matters) - <a href="https://rahuulmiishra.medium.com/ai-agents-vs-prompting-why-they-are-not-the-same-thing-and-why-it-matters-ba014bf79661?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why MERN Stack is the Best Choice for Modern Web Development in 2026 - <a href="https://medium.com/@vikassolitaire26/why-mern-stack-is-the-best-choice-for-modern-web-development-in-2026-b85434c14ae6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Vikassolitaire`**

-<blockquote>Every difference explained with real examples
+<blockquote>In 2026, the MERN Stack is growing faster than ever.
+Every company in the tech industry wants fast, scalable, and modern web applications…
 Continue reading on Medium »</blockquote>

+<h3>5.
+Performance Metrics for Real‑Time Trading Apps: What Every Developer Should Know - <a href="https://medium.com/@ricardosantana46/performance-metrics-for-real-time-trading-apps-what-every-developer-should-know-f75fa1791176?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ricardo Saumeth`**

+<blockquote>Building a cryptocurrency trading dashboard taught me something important: traditional web performance metrics don’t capture what truly…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I Optimize Third-Party Scripts in Next.js Without Killing Performance - <a href="https://meetpan1048.medium.com/how-i-optimize-third-party-scripts-in-next-js-without-killing-performance-a1b23b3f73e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why The Most Powerful Witchcraft is Now Digital (And Where to Start for Free) - <a href="https://medium.com/@tender6795/why-the-most-powerful-witchcraft-is-now-digital-and-where-to-start-for-free-fddec13cbb36?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Илья Мучник`**

-<blockquote>Third-party scripts are silent performance killers.
+<blockquote>We used to need physical altars to focus our intent.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Introducing TruePB.net: A Running Insight, Rankings and Results Platform — Part 1 - <a href="https://medium.com/@stra1ghtarrow/introducing-truepb-net-a-running-insight-rankings-and-results-platform-part-1-92cdadaa3017?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Scalable Review System from Scratch: Lessons from DotSuite v0.5.0 - <a href="https://freerave.medium.com/building-a-scalable-review-system-from-scratch-lessons-from-dotsuite-v0-5-0-f34f0b4c958d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael`**
+✍️ **posted by `freerave`**

-<blockquote>This is a three-part series on how I built TruePB — a running-focused insights, rankings, and results platform — utilising AI, self-hosted…
+<blockquote>Ditching native alerts, leveraging MongoDB aggregations, and mastering CSS variables.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js Feels Mature, and That Comes With TradeOffs - <a href="https://medium.com/@vabata8850/next-js-feels-mature-and-that-comes-with-tradeoffs-1fc5a95544ca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JSS SDK Is Dead in SitecoreAI — Content SDK Is Your Only Path Forward - <a href="https://medium.com/@rohitgajera72/jss-sdk-is-dead-in-sitecoreai-content-sdk-is-your-only-path-forward-3bf80cc0c2e5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinit K`**
+✍️ **posted by `Dhruvil Gajera`**

-<blockquote>Next.js Is Starting to Show Its Age — in Subtle Ways:
+<blockquote>⚠️ Important Notice JSS 22.x reaches end of support in June 2026.
+JSS 23.x will not support SitecoreAI at all.
+If you’re still building on…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Architecting a Personal Brand: Why I Traded Utility Soup for a Design System - <a href="https://medium.com/@joshuaallan_73828/architecting-a-personal-brand-why-i-traded-utility-soup-for-a-design-system-479fa8b61a0c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Underrated Next.js Routing Features You Might Be Overlooking - <a href="https://medium.com/@shankaravi6/5-underrated-next-js-routing-features-you-might-be-overlooking-656ac85b1168?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Josh Allan`**
+✍️ **posted by `Shankar Ravi`**

-<blockquote>The “Five-Times-a-Year” Itch
+<blockquote>Most developers think Next.js routing is just:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js vs Angular for Enterprise: Which Framework Wins in 2026? - <a href="https://medium.com/@lomcos/next-js-vs-angular-for-enterprise-which-framework-wins-in-2026-dd0e7efc3f0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Edge Runtime & Middleware: Building Faster, Smarter Applications - <a href="https://medium.com/@chandansingh73718/edge-runtime-middleware-building-faster-smarter-applications-5c22ae61abc6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lomcos`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Every year, software teams face an important decision before starting a new project: choosing the right web framework.
-In 2026, this…
+<blockquote>Edge Runtime & Middleware: Building Faster, Smarter Applications
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Built an Open Source Library That Reduces Microsoft Auth to 3 Lines of Next.js - <a href="https://medium.com/@chemmangathari/i-built-an-open-source-library-that-reduces-microsoft-auth-to-3-lines-of-next-js-5365274fc462?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to improve Next.js Page Load From 300ms to 90ms - <a href="https://medium.com/@whoareyouanas/how-to-improve-next-js-page-load-from-300ms-to-90ms-783d6c2ea29b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hari Manoj`**
+✍️ **posted by `Anas Nadeem`**

-<blockquote>If you’ve ever tried implementing Microsoft authentication (Azure AD/Entra ID) in a Next.js application, you know the pain.
-MSAL.js is…
+<blockquote>My homepage was loading in 300ms.
+Not terrible.
+But I opened DevTools out of curiosity, and what I found made me feel stupid.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Understanding Server vs Client Components in Next.js - <a href="https://medium.com/@adityarpadekar/understanding-server-vs-client-components-in-next-js-0aaf36497a9c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Great Supabase Block: How I Bypassed “Failed to Fetch” with a Cloudflare Worker - <a href="https://smthing-creations.medium.com/the-great-supabase-block-how-i-bypassed-failed-to-fetch-with-a-cloudflare-worker-8ccc2de7cb29?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Padekar`**
+✍️ **posted by `Sujay Mukherjee (Founder @BTGenZ & S-Creations)`**

-<blockquote>If you’re learning Next.js, you’ve likely come across the terms Server Components and Client Components.
-At first glance, they can feel a…
+<blockquote>Since Friday morning, I have been facing an issue logging in to my website.
 Continue reading on Medium »</blockquote>

 <h3>8.
-SSR Is Not RSC: Clearing Up the Biggest Next.js Misconception - <a href="https://medium.com/@gsoumyadip2307/ssr-is-not-rsc-clearing-up-the-biggest-next-js-misconception-d0e48d75d5aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js : The Complete Guide for Modern Web Development - <a href="https://medium.com/@khalidahmedk/next-js-the-complete-guide-for-modern-web-development-a256b98ff3e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Soumyadip Ghosh`**
+✍️ **posted by `Khalid Ahmed Khan`**

-<blockquote>For many days of development, I used to mix up the concepts of SSR and RSC.
-Even I know many junior devs think they are very closely…
+<blockquote>Why this React framework is dominating web development and how you can leverage it
 Continue reading on Medium »</blockquote>

 <br/>